rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 create a new `struct` to represent each of these 'workers'.
 We can also then give each worker an `id` so we can tell them apart when logging or debugging.

-This won't compile yet, but let's start here:
+This won't work yet, but let's start here:

 ```rust,ignore
 struct ThreadPool {